Comprehensive Guide to Effective Scalability Testing

 Set the performance metrics that will be measured before beginning any scaling testing.
 Typical measurements consist of:

-• Response Time: The amount of time it takes a server to reply to a request from a user.
+• Response Time: The time taken by a server to respond to a request coming from any user.

-• Throughput: The number of requests the app can process in a second is known as its throughput.
+• Throughput: The number of requests an application is able to send in a second is the throughput of the application.

 • Resource Utilization: How much memory, CPU, storage space, and network resources are being used.